 Direct-attached storage (DAS) is a form of data storage accessed through an external drive’s direct connection to a computer.
-Examples include external HDDs, which have to be connected to a desktop or laptop through a cable, and SSDs, which use a cable or an M.2 port in the motherboard.
+Examples include external hard disk drives (HDDs) connected by cable to a desktop or laptop, and solid state drives (SSDs) connected by cable or an M.2 port on the motherboard.

-Direct-attached storage is a quick way for users to access their storage on a computer.

-DAS is one of the less flexible methods of data storage.
+Direct-attached storage is a quick way for users to access storage on a computer, but it’s one of the less flexible methods of data storage.
 Hard drive data can only be accessed on the computer it’s plugged into, unlike network-based storage, which can be accessed from multiple locations.
 It’s not as scalable, because you can only connect as many drives as the computer has ports.
 Depending on the drive used, storage space can be limited.

 NAS is a good choice for businesses that want lower storage costs than what cloud providers will offer.
 A good NAS device will cost money up front, but the lack of regular monthly payments can save buyers in the long run.
 NAS devices can also allow users to create access controls, so that they can manage employee file access—an important feature for enterprise security.

 NAS vendors often target consumer and small-to-midsize-business users, but network attached storage can be a good choice for smaller enterprises that need on-premises backup solutions.

 Storage Area Networks

 Storage area networks (SANs) are high-speed data storage networks created among a group of specified devices, often in multiple locations.
 SANs often use fibre channel technology to transmit signals across copper or fiber cables.
 Switches direct network traffic between locations.
 Fibre channel is a good protocol for SANs.
 It’s fast, and it doesn’t drop packets—even when the network’s bandwidth is stretched.